 Agree to Disagree

-Reintegrate Into Family Life
+Reintegrate into Family Life

 The Thanksgiving transition will be okay as long as you prepare for changes and remain open with your student.
-Talk about things, make your son or daughter feel welcome and realize that this Thanksgiving test run will make the Christmas break even better!
+Talk through things, make your son or daughter feel welcome and realize that this Thanksgiving test run will make the Christmas break even better!